Veloxbill/.github/profile/README.md

 - **Issues:** For bug reports, feature requests, and other discussions.
 - **Pull Requests:** For submitting contributions.
 - **Discussions:** For general conversations and Q&A.
+- **Discord:** Join our Discord community for real-time discussions and support.
+[Join us on Discord](https://discord.com/your-discord-channel)

 You can also reach us at [contact email] for any inquiries.

 ## License

-All our projects are licensed under the [License Name].
+All our projects are licensed under the Velox SaaS License.
 See the [LICENSE](link-to-license) file in each repository for more details.

 ## Support Us